 Make-Ahead Peach Waffles

 Of course, I’ve made these waffles many times, and I like to double my batter and make extras to freeze.
 Simply place your waffles on a parchment lined baking sheet, freeze them, and transfer them to a zip bag.
 To enjoy them again, I simply toast them for a few minutes, and they are ready!

-To keep these warm and while I get the table set up or wait for friends to arrive for brunch, I place them in my oven at 200F to keep warm directly on the rack.
+To keep these warm while I get the table set up or wait for kids to roll out of bed, I place them in my oven at 200F to keep warm directly on the rack.
 So easy, right?